katedobroth/test-doc/_sections/cloud_sockets.md

 {:.step}

 1. On the __Cloud Sockets__ tab, select __Hive__ on the left side of the screen.
-1. Under __From inside the datacloud__, copy the DNS address and port.
+1. Copy the DNS address and port.

     ![ Hive IP:Port ](assets/documentation/cloud_sockets/hive_cloud_socket.png "Hive IP:Port ")
     {:.indent}